EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 &lt;**additionalInfo**&gt;

-&lt;**alternateIdentifier**&gt; (optional): The primary identifier belongs in the id attribute of the entityName (e.g., &lt;**dataTable id=”xxx”**&gt; , but this tag can accommodate additional identifiers that might be used, possibly from different data management systems.
+&lt;**alternateIdentifier**&gt; (optional): The primary identifier belongs in the id attribute of the entityName (e.g., &lt;**dataTable id="xxx"**&gt;, but this tag can accommodate additional identifiers that might be used, possibly from different data management systems.
 It is used similarly to the &lt;**alternateIdentifier**&gt; element at the dataset level, above.

 &lt;**entityName**&gt; (required): the name of the table, file, or database table.
 Often this is the original ascii file name.